-How solar energy pros and cons have changed in 2020
+Solar energy pros and cons in 2021

 If you’re looking to install solar panels on your home, you’ll find a wide range of information.
 This can make it difficult to figure out whether or not solar panels are the right fit for you.